bitmonk8/dosatsu-cpp/README.md

 ## 📚 Examples and Analysis

-CppGraphIndex includes comprehensive C++ examples and analysis tools to demonstrate its capabilities and verify correct operation.
+Dosatsu includes comprehensive C++ examples and analysis tools to demonstrate its capabilities and verify correct operation.

 ### C++ Examples